William Wordsworth: The Prospectus

-In 1814 Wordsworth published The Excursion as the second part of the three-part work The Recluse, even though he never completed the first part or the third part.
+In 1814, Wordsworth published The Excursion as the second part of the three-part work The Recluse even though he never completed the first or third parts.
 He did, however, write a poetic Prospectus to The Recluse in which he laid out the structure and intention of the whole work.
 The Prospectus contains some of Wordsworth's most famous lines on the relation between the human mind and nature:

 Some modern critics suggest that there was a decline in his work beginning around the mid-1810s, perhaps because most of the concerns that characterised his early poems (loss, death, endurance, separation and abandonment) had been resolved in his writings and his life.
 By 1820, he was enjoying considerable success accompanying a reversal in the contemporary critical opinion of his earlier works.

-The poet William Blake, who knew of Wordsworth's work, was struck by Wordsworth's boldness in centering his poetry on the human mind.
-In response to Wordsworth's poetic program that, “when we look / Into our Minds, into the Mind of Man- / My haunt, and the main region of my song” (The Excursion), William Blake wrote to his friend Henry Crabb Robinson that the passage "“caused him a bowel complaint which nearly killed him”.
+The poet and artist William Blake, who knew Wordsworth's work, was struck by Wordsworth's boldness in centring his poetry on the human mind.
+In response to Wordsworth's poetic programme that, “when we look / Into our Minds, into the Mind of Man– / My haunt, and the main region of my song” (The Excursion), William Blake wrote to his friend Henry Crabb Robinson that the passage " caused him a bowel complaint which nearly killed him”.

-Following the death of his friend the painter William Green in 1823, Wordsworth also mended his relations with Coleridge.
-The two were fully reconciled by 1828, when they toured the Rhineland together.
-Dorothy suffered from a severe illness in 1829 that rendered her an invalid for the remainder of her life.
+Following the death of his friend, the painter William Green in 1823, Wordsworth also mended his relations with Coleridge.
+The two were fully reconciled by 1828 when they toured the Rhineland together.
+Dorothy suffered from a severe illness in 1829 and she remained ill for the remainder of her life.
 Coleridge and Charles Lamb both died in 1834, their loss being a difficult blow to Wordsworth.
 The following year saw the passing of James Hogg.
 Despite the death of many contemporaries, the popularity of his poetry ensured a steady stream of young friends and admirers to replace those he lost.

 Religious and philosophical beliefs

 Wordsworth's youthful political radicalism, unlike Coleridge's, never led him to rebel against his religious upbringing.
 He remarked in 1812 that he was willing to shed his blood for the established Church of England, reflected in his Ecclesiastical Sketches of 1822.
 This religious conservatism also colours The Excursion (1814), a long poem that became extremely popular during the nineteenth century.
-It features three central characters: the Wanderer; the Solitary, who has experienced the hopes and miseries of the French Revolution; and the Pastor, who dominates the last third of the poem.
+It features three central characters: the Wanderer, who "loved to pace the public roads", the Solitary, who has experienced the hopes and miseries of the French Revolution, and the Pastor, who dominates the last third of the poem.